 Disaster Management Apps

-- Guide user towards the closest public network.
+- Connect to the closest public network

-- Test the current speed of the connection.
+- Test the current speed of the connection

-- Select the best carrier and configuration for their specific location.
+- Select the best carrier and configuration for their specific location

-- Identify current gaps between customer expectations and the actual services, offered at different stages of service delivery.
+- Identify current gaps between customer expectations and the actual services offered at different stages of service delivery.